RFRN: Mission Statement

 Our RFRN National Coordinator, Linc, formed a collective of people who pooled their money up front and imported $30,000 worth of these folding solar panels and battery banks, but they are of course all gone.
 If there is enough demand, Linc would consider doing it again and importing another shipment.

-If you are running a single side bank HF radio, then you will need at least a 150 watt 12volt panel and charge controller, to run this off grid.
+If you are running a single side band HF radio, then you will need at least a 150 watt 12volt panel and charge controller, to run this off grid.
 It would be mounted on the roof and would need to be connected to a small 12volt battery such as a 7Ah (or greater) gel type sealed lead acid battery to run the radio.

 Please keep up to date with RFRN news by joining our database and/or following us on Telegram.